Who should apply?

 This is an acceleration program, not a remediation program.

 - progressing at grade level with A-G requirements

-- planning graduate high school Spring of 2021
+- planning graduate high school ready for college admission

-2. Students who plan to enter college Fall 2021.
+2. Students who plan to enter college immediately following high school graduation.

 - Scholarships only provided for enrollment in an accredited college that grants Baccalaureate degrees. (also known as a "4-year," Bachelors, B.A. or B.S. degree)

 3. Low-income family

 - Financial need verification is required.